Paying for It: Style

 Brown employs a "clinical" style with pages structured in an eight-panel grid which may have been inspired by the comics of Carl Barks, and which "he never veers from" (somewhat like the six-panel pages he used in Louis Riel), "using frail, tiny figures, preventing our involvement with the bodies depicted on the page."
 The women's faces are obscured by word balloons.
 Brown says that over the years he has "become less comfortable portraying emotion," and went so far as to scrap 30–40 pages of work around 2007 when he felt he had put too much emotion in the artwork.

-While Brown himself has been totally open about his visits with prostitutes, all the prostitutes in the book are depicted as "faceless brunettes", in order to keep the real women in the story from being identified by friends and family.
+While Brown himself has been totally open about his visits with sex workers, all the sex workers in the book are depicted as "faceless brunettes", in order to keep the real women in the story from being identified by friends and family.
 Brown speculates that a prose treatment may have had an advantage, in that it would not have required such an intrusive device to disguise the women.

 Brown says he wanted the minimalist style of the drawings to convey the ordinariness of paying for sex.
 It is also his first major work to break from the traditional all-caps style of lettering in English-language comic books and strips.

 Brown depicts himself showing little or no emotion.
-In a scene in which he debates prostitutes' health care with Seth, his outrage surfaces not in his face, but in a thought balloon in which a thunderstorm rages and takes over the panel.
+In a scene in which he debates sex workers' health care with Seth, his outrage surfaces not in his face, but in a thought balloon in which a thunderstorm rages and takes over the panel.
 It has been noted that, although Brown depicts himself as dry and emotionless, in real life he has a ready sense of humour.